Optimization of conveyance of quantum particles by moving potential well: Summary and Discussion

 \section{Summary and Discussion}

-We studied quantum mechanisms of drop-off of particles from the potential-well during a conveyance using a sweeping trapping potential.
+We studied quantum mechanisms of drop off of particles from the potential well during a conveyance using a sweeping trapping potential.
 We studied the mechanisms of exponential decay of the survival probability in a constant acceleration case in detail from various viewpoints and confirmed consistency among them.
-We next studied particle conveyances with several time schedules within a fixed time.
-We demonstrated three typical cases of time schedules of conveyance.
-To optimize the survival probability in a fixed duration, we need a compromise between the two mechanisms, i.e., the non-adiabatic transition at the sudden changes at start and end of process, and decay due to the tunneling phenomena at finite $a$ in the carrying process (see Eq.~\eqref{eq:ptau-ad-tunnel}).
-We also discussed the drop-off of particles from the potential-well with several bound states.
-The present study should provide information not only for detailed manipulations of quantum particle, but also for general real-time procedures of quantum states.
+We next studied particle conveyances with several time protocols within a fixed time.
+We demonstrated three typical cases of time protocols of conveyance.
+To optimize the survival probability in a fixed duration, we need a compromise between the two mechanisms, i.e., the nonadiabatic transition at the sudden changes at the start and the end of process, and decay due to the tunneling phenomena at finite $a$ in the carrying process [see Eq.~\eqref{eq:ptau-ad-tunnel}].
+We also discussed the dropoff of particles from the potential well with several bound states.
+The present paper should provide information not only for detailed manipulations of quantum particles, but also for general real-time procedures of quantum states.

-In the present paper, we studied quantum mechanical properties of conveyance of a particle trapped by a shallow potential-well, where individual motion of level dynamics plays important role.
-However, in the deep potential-well, there are many bound states, and the motion of state is given by ensemble of them, which comes to the classical motion.
-There, the thermalization among the states becomes a significant interest.
-Such dynamics will be reported in near future.
+In the present paper, we studied quantum mechanical properties of conveyance of a particle trapped by a shallow potential well, where individual motion of level dynamics plays important role.
+However, in the deep potential well, there are many bound states, and the motion of state is given by an ensemble of them, which tends to the classical motion.
+There, the thermalization among the states becomes of significant interest.
+Such dynamics will be reported in the near future.